gulla0/dchat/secure-link-generation/README.md

 #### Functionality

-The `linkGenerator.js` file contains the `generateSecureLink` function, responsible for creating secure links for chat rooms.
+This file contains the `generateSecureLink` function, which is responsible for creating secure links for chat rooms.

 #### `generateSecureLink(publicKey)`

 - **Purpose**:
-  - Generates a secure chat room link that embeds an encrypted and encoded AES key.
-This link is crucial for starting secure chat sessions, ensuring that all messages within the session are encrypted using the AES key.
+  - Generates a secure chat room link containing an encrypted and encoded AES key, critical for initiating secure chat sessions and encrypting all messages within the session.

 - **Procedure**:
   1. **Token Generation**:
-     - Utilizes `crypto.randomBytes` to generate a random 16-byte hexadecimal token, serving as a unique identifier for the chat session.
+     - Uses `crypto.randomBytes` to generate a random 16-byte hexadecimal token, serving as a unique identifier for the chat session.
   2. **AES Key Generation**:
-     - Generates a random 32-byte AES key to encrypt chat messages.
+     - Generates a random 32-byte AES key for message encryption.
   3. **AES Key Encryption**:
-     - Encrypts the AES key using the provided RSA public key, ensuring that only the holder of the corresponding RSA private key can decrypt it.
+     - Encrypts the AES key using the provided RSA public key to ensure only the holder of the corresponding RSA private key can decrypt it.
   4. **Key Encoding**:
-     - Encodes the encrypted AES key in base64 format, making it suitable for URL inclusion.
+     - Encodes the encrypted AES key in base64 format for URL inclusion.
   5. **Link Construction**:
      - Constructs the final chat link by appending the encoded AES key as a query parameter.